Monte Ne: Beaver Lake

-The Federal Government required that all cemeteries and burial grounds be moved.
-This included the Harvey tomb, and it was no easy task.
-In 1962 contractor Harald Mathis of Springdale took nine days to raise the 40-ton tomb and one to move it.
-The first attempt broke a flatbed truck.
-Another contractor from Huntsville with a stronger truck then had to be called in.
-A new road was laid to the new site of Harvey's tomb.
-The tomb was placed on the crest of a hill donated by Harvey's longtime friends and neighbors Mr. and Mrs. Kenneth Doescher.
+It was required that all cemeteries in the proposed flood zone of the lake be relocated to higher ground.
+This included the Harvey tomb, which was concrete and weighed 40 tons.
+The Corps of Engineers contracted with a local house moving company, but their first effort failed.
+Another contractor from with a stronger truck then had to be called in.
+The tomb was placed on the crest of a hill donated by friends of Harvey.
 Today, the tomb sits on private property visible from the Monte Ne boat launch on Beaver Lake.
-Relocation of the aging tomb put pressure on it, causing it to crack.